awsdocs/amazon-redshift-developer-guide/doc_source/c_Examples_of_UPDATE_statements.md

 delimiter '|';
 ```

- **Updating a Table Based on the Result of a WHERE Clause Subquery**
+ **Updating a table based on the result of a WHERE clause subquery**

 Update the CATEGORY table based on the result of a subquery in the WHERE clause: